clempo2/P3Distrib/README.md

 P3Distrib solves this problem by distributing only the changes between the modified project and P3SampleApp.

-P3Distrib goes further than a typical diff program in the following ways:
+Like any typical diff program, P3Distrib does not store identical content.
+It also goes further in the following ways:
 - The comparison is done at the character level
 - It does not store any surrounding context
 - It does not store a pre-image of deleted text
-- It does not store identical content

 Applying the patch to recreate the modified project requires access to an unmodified copy of the source project.